atomxu10/TimeSeriesProject/README.md

-# Time Series Project: Analysis of Daily Temperatures in Melbourne
+# Analysis of Daily Temperatures in Melbourne

 Temperature data is usually analyzed and utilized as time series data.
 Time series models are frequently used to analyze trends and predict the future.